-Throughout the 1980’s, Flea’s approach to bass and funk music in general was very heavily dominated by an intense, slap-stye of playing.
+Throughout the 1980s, Flea’s approach to bass and funk music, in general, was very heavily dominated by an intense, slap-stye of playing.
 Under the guidance of Rubin, Flea took a more minimal approach when writing basslines for Blood Sugar Sex Magik, focusing more on complimenting each track instead of showcasing his prolific finger-work.

 In a 1991 interview with Guitar Magazine, Flea elaborated on his simpler approach: “I consciously avoided anything busy or fancy, I tried to get small enough to get inside the song, as opposed to stepping out and saying, ‘Hey, I’m Flea, the bitchin’ bass player.’
 I hardly slap at all on the new record, aside from ‘Naked in the Rain’”.

 Chad Smith also took a more unobtrusive playing style with his Gretsch drumkit.
-Though still finding his groove within the band, he did away with the heavy low-end and intense playing style that defined the rhythm section on Mother’s Milk, taking on a more-laid back approach and pairing it with Rick Rubin’s dry production.
+Though still finding his groove within the band, he did away with the heavy low-end and intense playing style that defined the rhythm section on Mother’s Milk, taking on a more laid back approach and pairing it with Rick Rubin’s dry production.

 Shedding The Cheek; Digging Deep